A problem that affects every Indian family

 Nomination means nothing if your nominee doesn't know.

-You added a nominee years ago.
-But do they know they are nominated?
-Do they know which bank?
-Which policy?
-Which branch?
-Which folio?
-Nomination without awareness is a formality — not a safety net.
+You added a nominee.
+But do they know which bank, which policy, which folio?
+Nomination without awareness is not a safety net.

 03 / execution